GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 {% Details %}
 {% DetailsSummary %}
-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Auto-open DevTools for popups** makes DevTools open for all links open a new tab.
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Auto-open DevTools for popups** opens DevTools when you click links that open new tabs.
 That is, all links with `target=_blank`.
 {% endDetailsSummary %}

 {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/c7LuWSe2cqFDjAVFKE0S.mp4", autoplay=false, controls="true", muted="true", class="screenshot" %}
+This example first shows how to click on a link and open a new tab *without* DevTools, then when you enable this option, a new tab *with* DevTools.
 {% endDetails %}

 {% Details %}
 {% DetailsSummary %}
 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} [**Search as you type**](/docs/devtools/dom/#search) makes DevTools "jump" to the first search result as you type your search query.
-If disabled, DevTools takes you to the result only when you hit <kbd>Enter</kbd>.
+If disabled, DevTools takes you to the result only when you press <kbd>Enter</kbd>.
 {% endDetailsSummary %}

 {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/QjpVziHLucolDVylOsG2.mp4", autoplay=false, controls="true", muted="true", class="screenshot" %}
+This example first shows how DevTools "jumps" as you type, then when you enable this option, DevTools takes you to the first result when you press <kbd>Enter</kbd>.
 {% endDetails %}

 ### Sync